 An attorney's change of employment does not by itself terminate an attorney-client relationship.
 See Cal.
 State Bar Formal Opn.
 No. 1985-86 ("Whatever change may occur in an attorney's employment relationship does not vary the professional responsibilities the attorneys owe to the clients.").
 The attorney must continue to serve the client unless withdrawal is permitted by the provisions of rule 3-700.
-An attorney also has a duty to keep clients reasonably informed about significant developments relating to their matters, which would include information concerning dissolution of the firm that the clients have engaged.3/ See rule 3-500.
+An attorney also has a duty to keep clients reasonably informed about significant developments relating to their matters, which would include information concerning dissolution of the firm that the clients have engaged.^{3/} See rule 3-500.

-&lt;sup>2/ This opinion does not address the responsibilities of attorneys employed by a legal services organization whose funding has been reduced or eliminated.
+^{2/} This opinion does not address the responsibilities of attorneys employed by a legal services organization whose funding has been reduced or eliminated.
 See Cal.
 State Bar Formal Opn.
 No. 1981-64.
 This opinion also does not address the responsibilities of attorneys who perform limited services for a firm or client on a contract basis.
 In addition, it does not address the issues raised by the "unfinished business doctrine" in connection with the revised Uniform Partnership Act.
 See, e.g., Geron v.
 Robinson and Cole, LLP (S.D.N.Y.
 2012) 476 B.R.
 732, 739 (citing Cal.
 Corp.
 Code, § 16401(h) and concluding the "reasonable compensation" rule undermines the holding in Jewel v.
 Boxer (1984) 156 Cal.App.3d 171 [203 Cal.Rptr.
 13]).

-$^{3/}$ Although we believe that the dissolution of a law firm is a "significant development relating to the employment or representation," and thus must be communicated to the client (see rule 3-500), we do not opine on when an attorney must disclose that his or her law firm is having financial difficulties, or even that dissolution is a possibility.
+^{3/} Although we believe that the dissolution of a law firm is a "significant development relating to the employment or representation," and thus must be communicated to the client, we do not opine on when an attorney must disclose that his or her law firm is having financial difficulties, or even that dissolution is a possibility.
+Our opinion on this point is limited to disclosure of the dissolution after it has become a fait accompli, i.e., after the dissolution vote.